SMTP

 SMTP_PORT – The port of your mail server, usually 465

-SMTP_PASSWORD – An optional password for secured mail servers
+SMTP_PASSWORD – Optional.
+Password for secured mail servers

 SMTP_FROM_EMAIL – You can also use the mailbox format, Outline <noreply@mycompany.com>